RachelWillis1/Rhonegletscher_DAS_Toolkit/README.md

 ## Citation

-If you use this code, please cite:
+If you use this notebook or the associated methodology in your work, please cite any of our related publication:

-> Willis, R. M., et al. (in preparation).
-Creating a Comprehensive Cryoseismic Catalog at Rhonegletscher: A Scalable Approach Using Distributed Acoustic Sensing and Machine Learning.
+- *Willis, R. M., et al. (in preparation).
+Creating a Comprehensive Cryoseismic Catalog at Rhonegletscher: A Scalable Approach Using Distributed Acoustic Sensing and Machine Learning*
+- *Willis, R. M. (2025).
+From Injection to Ice: Advancing Climate Solutions Through Seismology, Machine Learning, and Open Science (Doctoral dissertation).
+Colorado School of Mines.*